DanDigits/GiTutorial/README.md

 ```
 git push origin <branch name>
 ```
-Respective hosting credentials will be brought up following the execution of this command.
+Respective credentials will be brought up following the execution of this command.

 > **Note** If you receive an error denoting a missing 'origin', run `git remote add origin <repository url>`